What is Measles?

 When someone with measles coughs, sneezes, or talks, infected droplets spray into the air (where other people can breathe them in) or land on a surface (where they can make others sick) for several hours.
 If others breathe the contaminated air or touch the infected surface, then touch their eyes, noses, or mouths, they can become infected.

-Measles is so contagious that if one person has it, up to 90% of the people close to that person who are not immune will also become infected.
+Measles is so contagious that if one person has it, up to 90% of non-immune people close to the infected person will be infected.
 Infected people can spread measles to others from 4 days before through 4 days after the rash appears.

 How Serious or Common is Measles?